ABOUT

 What is Equine Assisted Services?

 Equine Assisted Services (EAS) encompass a range of therapeutic programs that utilize the unique qualities of horses to promote physical, emotional, and psychological healing and development.
-These services include activities such as therapeutic riding or HIPPA Therapy, equine-assisted psychotherapy, and equine-assisted learning, all designed to harness the intuitive nature and calming presence of horses to benefit individuals of all ages.
+These services include activities such as therapeutic riding or hippotherapy, equine-assisted psychotherapy, and equine-assisted learning, all designed to harness the intuitive nature and calming presence of horses to benefit individuals of all ages.

 REsearch | Teaching | Service